 #1.
 EZ-Straw Seeding Mulch For Raspberries

-If you’re looking for an easy way to get your raspberry patch started, look no further than EZ-straw seeding mulch.
+So, if you’re looking for an easy way to get your raspberry patch started, look no further than EZ-straw seeding mulch.

 This handy product consists of a roll of paper straws that you unroll over the spot where you want your raspberries to grow.